 There are 3 bathroom electrical zones that have been identified in the IEE wiring regulations and these are:

-Zone 1 is the area directly above zone 0 to the height of 2.25m from the bottom of the bath or shower.
+Zone 1 in simple terms, if often labelled as the ‘splash zone,’ where installed equipment is likely to get wet but would not necessarily be submerged.
+The area directly above zone 0 to the height of 2.25m from the bottom of the bath or shower is zone 1.
 It also covers the width of the shower cubicle or length of the bath.
-Any fitting or appliance within zone 1 must be IPX4 (splash proof) or better as well as a maximum of 12v (SELV) with the transformer located beyond zone 2.
+Any fitting or appliance within zone 1 must be IPX4 (splash proof) or better, as well as a maximum of 12 volts (SELV) with the transformer located beyond zone 2.

-Outside zones (Beyond zone 2)
+Outside Zones (Beyond Zone 2)

-When the size of a bathroom extends beyond zones 0, 1 and 2, portable equipment can be used if it’s flex length does not enable them to be used in zone 2.
+When the size of a bathroom extends beyond zones 0, 1 and 2, portable equipment can be used if its flex length does not enable it to be used in zone 2.
 For instance, a hairdryer can be installed in the outside zones as long as its stretched length does not allow it to be used in zone 2.
 Although installing electrical equipment beyond zone 2 is permitted without an IP number, it is always encouraged that electrical items have some sort of mechanical and moisture protection.

 As seen here, electrical equipment may be identified as having a given level of mechanical and moisture protection.
-These are, more often than not, denoted as ‘Ingress Protection’ or ‘IP’ numbers.
+These are, more often than not, denoted as ‘ingress protection’ or ‘IP’ numbers.
 The ‘IP’ notation is followed by two digits that indicate a numerical level of mechanical and moisture protection.
 The higher the number, the better protection it has against moisture or breakage.
 If a piece of equipment does not have an IP number, it should not be used in zones 0, 1, 2 or anywhere that has a damp environment.

 *The information on this page is for guidance only and is correct at the time of publishing.
 Always refer to the current IEE regulations of a qualified fitter or electrician to ensure that you are within the latest regulations and codes of practice.